jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CZ 37 Income equalisation schemes
 Income
-(1) A refund made to a person under section EZ 80 (Refund of excess deposit in main income equalisation account as consequence of election under section EZ 4B) or EZ 81 (Refund of excess deposit in adverse event income equalisation account as consequence of election under section EZ 4B) is, to the extent to which the refund is interest payable under section EH 6 (Interest on deposits in main income equalisation account) or EH 40 (Interest on deposits in adverse event income equalisation account), income of the person and is allocated to the income year in which the person receives the refund.
+(1) A refund made to a person under section EZ 80 (Refund of excess deposit in main income equalisation account as consequence of election under section EZ 4B or FP 23) or EZ 81 (Refund of excess deposit in adverse event income equalisation account as consequence of election under section EZ 4B or FP 23) is, to the extent to which the refund is interest payable under section EH 6 (Interest on deposits in main income equalisation account) or EH 40 (Interest on deposits in adverse event income equalisation account), income of the person and is allocated to the income year in which the person receives the refund.
 Excluded income
 (2) A refund under section EZ 80 or EZ 81 is, to the extent to which the refund is not interest payable under section EH 6 or EH 40, excluded income.